Woman awaits pregnancy test results.

 How is infertility diagnosed for men and women?

-Doctors typically do an intake of each partner’s medical and sexual history, according to the CDC.
-From there, they do a semen analysis, a tubal evaluation and ovarian reserve testing (which can also be done without a doctor through Labcorp OnDemand).
+Doctors typically conduct an intake of each partner’s medical and sexual history.
+They perform a semen analysis, a tubal evaluation and ovarian reserve testing—which can be done directly through Labcorp OnDemand.

 What are the most common causes of infertility in men and women?